Calf Implants Phoenix

 Calf implants are done as an outpatient procedure under twilight, epidural, or general anesthesia.

-Our board certified plastic surgeons here at North Valley Plastic Surgery are amongst the very few plastic surgeons in the southwestern USA who are both trained and experienced in the calf implant procedure.
+Our board certified plastic surgeons here at Arizona Facial Plastics are amongst the very few plastic surgeons in the southwestern USA who are both trained and experienced in the calf implant procedure.

 What to Expect During the Procedure